Letseng diamond mine: Climate

-Letšeng has an alpine tundra climate (ET, according to the Köppen climate classification).
+Letšeng has an alpine tundra climate (Köppen: ET) bordering on a dry-winter subarctic climate (Dwc).
 This means that Letšeng has a chilly climate with fairly cool temperatures throughout the year, even for Lesotho, and snowfalls can happen as well.
 The average annual temperature is 5.2 C, the average annual high temperature is 10.4 C and the average annual low temperature is 0.1 C. The warmest month, January, has an average temperature of 9.8 C and an average high temperature of 14.8 C. The coldest month, June, has an average temperature of -0.1 C and an average low temperature of -5.5 C. June is the only month with an average temperature below freezing, although the average temperature of July is exactly 0 C.

 Letšeng has an average annual precipitation of 881 mm.
 However, like most of Lesotho and South Africa, this is not evenly distributed throughout the year.
 Letšeng has a wet season with abundant rainfall from October to March and a dry season with less precipitation from May to August - the coldest time of year.
 In terms of precipitation April and October serve as transitions between the wet and dry seasons.
 January is the wettest month, receiving 133 mm of precipitation on average, while July is the driest month, receiving only 8 mm of precipitation on average.